A Thousand Years of Peace! Book 2

 While the young men were off playing baseball, many of the men including Poncho and Lorenzo asked Brad and Tony to sit with them.

 Tony asked, “Gentlemen, could our wives join us?”
 Everyone had a bucket to sit on.
 Two more buckets were brought into the circle.
 There were hundreds of other men standing around the circle of buckets.
 Willa and Gloria joined their husbands.

-Tony was looking up getting an earful from Gaia.
+Tony was looking up getting an earful from Gaia, “Please give me a minute!”
 He started “OMing!”
-Gloria, Willa and Brad joined him.
+Gloria, Willa, and Brad joined him.

-There in the center of the circle was Gerry.
+There in the center of the circle, Gerry appeared.
 He looked like a real little boy.
-“My friends from Omak allow me to be seen by raising the energies with their OMing.
-I am Geraldo Batista, the first son of the first son of the first son of the first son of General Batista of long ago.
-We want a free country, a true democracy where men and women have choice of who their leaders are.
-In two weeks the southern half of Mexico can be totally free by your actions.
-In another two weeks the whole county can be free.
-Out there you will find much support in the actions you take.
+“Our friends from Omak allow me to be seen by raising the energies with their OMing.
+I am Geraldo Bautista, the first son of the first son of the first son of the first son of General Bautista of long ago.
+We want a free country, a true democracy where men and women have a choice of who their leaders are.
+In two weeks the southern half of Mexico can be totally free from your actions.
+In another two weeks, the whole county can be free.
+Out there you will find much support for the actions you take.
 I have seen some of the future.
-It is time for Mexico, to rise up and tell the world, “No more drugs!”
-Poncho and cousin Lorenzo, you two have to do this.
+It is time for Mexico, to rise and tell the world, “No more drugs!”
+Poncho and Cousin Lorenzo, you two must do this.
 Ask the men here, if they will follow you?”

 Poncho and Lorenzo looked around at the smiling nodding faces.
-Everyone was in agreement.
+Everyone agreed.

 “When Diego returned, “Why are you not watching or playing baseball?”
 Poncho asked.